Glenn Wise: Office

-After office
+Personal life and family

+Glenn Evelyn Miller was the elder of two children born to country doctor William J. Miller and his wife Bertha (' Muggleton).
+Her father served several years as deputy state health officer after practicing medicine in Sauk County for more than 25 years.

-She had married John E. Wise Sr. in 1924; he later became chief electrical engineer for the State of Wisconsin, and died in 1968.
+Glenn Miller took the last name Wise when she married John Edwin Wise in 1924; he later became chief electrical engineer for the State of Wisconsin, and died in 1968.
 Glenn Wise was active in the Presbyterian church and civic activities; when she died at the age of 95, she left behind one son (John Jr.), five grandchildren and six great-grandchildren.